ELEMNT ACE Wind sensor and Wahoo Wind Dynamics

 Neutral Air

-• When there is little to no headwind, tailwind, or draft benefit
+• When there is little to no headwind, tailwind, or draft benefit or bike speed is too low or Air Speed is too close to Bike speed for the sensor to gather a reliable value

-• Bike speed is = Air speed
+• Bike speed is = Air Speed

-Why should you care?
+Why should you care about wind data?

-• From 5-10*, air pressure data accuracy gradually degrades.
+• 5–10°: Data accuracy gradually degrades.

 An easy way to check the angle of your computer is to place your phone on the surface of the ACE screen and use the native Measure app for iOS or the third party Bubble Level, Spirit Level app for Android.